Tashdid-Turjo/01.-Odin/README.md

 -> Photo Credit:
-            -> used The Odin Project's Some photos for practising.
+            -> used The Odin Project's photos for practising.